 How to attain and promote health – in individuals and communities, bodies and behavior – is not only an essential question of our time, but a wide-ranging course of study.
 Students may focus on one of several areas, encompassing addictions, health promotion (community health or behavior & health), or nutrition.

 If you’re interested in promoting health on an individual and community level, Health Science may be the major for you.

 The Health Science Department provides a dynamic and academically rigorous environment in which students investigate, learn, and apply knowledge through service learning, civic engagement and scholarship.

 With a curriculum that positions students for the growing demand for health professionals, this interdisciplinary program is comprised of three options: Health Promotion, Nutrition, and Addictions.
 More about Program Overview

 Would you like a career centered on working to change policies, environments, attitudes, and behaviors that affect health?
 Or are you interested in pursuing advanced study in nursing, physician assistant, physical therapy, occupational therapy, and other health-related professions?
-Consider the Health Promotion and Wellness option.
+Consider the Health Promotion option.
 Students who choose this option specialize in either community health or behavior and health.
 More about Health Promotion

 Are you interested in the ways the food we eat impacts our health?
 Check out the Nutrition option.
 Health Science students who focus on nutrition prepare for careers in dietetics, food service management, community nutrition, and health promotion.
 More about Nutrition